b3z/b3z.github.io/_posts/2022-02-24-Procrastination.md

 Number one was just planting trees in the [Forest App](https://www.forestapp.cc).
 It does not do anything but it keeps me away from my phone.
 Additionally you slowly grow a forest of trees which is nice to see as it represents your work.

-The second approach was to play myself for every slice of time I finished.
+The second approach was to pay myself for every slice of time I finished.
-I saved 2€ in a jar for every time slice I finished.
+I saved 1€ in a jar for every time slice I finished.
 I know - this is my own money - but still I was a good feeling and motivated me since I was about to invest these "earnings" into a savings plan.

 ### 3. Make work satisfying.